EliseCM/portfolio-site/content/Projects/How-To-Build-a-Simple-Website-with-Hugo-and-GitHub-Pages.md

 Welcome to my website!
 I built this website using Hugo and I host it on GitHub Pages.

 I started this process with a URL and no clue what I was doing.
-This guide is for anyone who wants to create a simple website to showcase work, but doesn't know where to begin.
+This guide is for anyone who wants to create a simple website to showcase work but doesn't know where to begin.

 I hope that someone else with no technical experience can follow these steps to build their website and skip all the frustrating hours I spent figuring this out on my own.
 This may not be the process that makes the most sense to a tech pro, but I know it works.